The Great Fires of Kettering

 The Second Great Fire of Kettering started on Guy Fawkes Night.
 The Mayor had ordered that no bonfires were to be built, and no squibs or crackers (fireworks) were to be thrown.

 But some young boys were playing with fireworks.
-One of their squibs ignited a thatch roof near the Swan Inn, which was on the corner of High Street and what is now called Market Street.
+One of their squibs ignited a thatch roof near the Swan Inn, and reached Kettering Bridewell, which was behind what is now called The Sound Bar.

 It wasn’t long before the fire reignited.
 This renewed blaze lasted for several hours.